Roy Horan

 Roy Horan III (January 1, 1950 – October 12, 2021) was an American actor and martial artist best known for his Hong Kong martial arts films.
-Horan played Lewis in the 1981 martial arts film Game of Death II, and Priest/Russian in the 1978 martial arts film Snake in the Eagle's Shadow, opposite Jackie Chan.
+Horan played Lewis in the 1981 martial arts film Game of Death II, and Priest/Russian in Jackie Chan's 1978 martial arts film Snake in the Eagle's Shadow.
 He was a student of Hwang Jang-lee, who appeared with Horan in several films.

 Personal life

 Roy Horan III was born in Laurel, Maryland in January 1950, the eldest of eight children born to Roy Horan Jr. and Eileen Mary (Buckley) Horan of Portsmouth, Rhode Island.

 Horan married Christina Hui Din Fun on December 20, 1981, and they had two daughters.
 His daughter, Celina Jade, made her film debut in 2008's Legendary Assassin along with Tai Chi Boxer and Fatal Contact film star Wu Jing.

 Horan died in Los Angeles, California, on October 12, 2021, at the age of 71.